ProjectLibertyLabs/gateway/services/content-watcher/README.md

 Before you begin, ensure you have met the following requirements:

-- **Docker:** Content Publisher is designed to run in a Docker environment.
+- **Docker:** Content Watcher is designed to run in a Docker environment.
 Make sure Docker is installed on your system.

 ## Getting Started

-Follow these steps to set up and run Content Publisher:
+Follow these steps to set up and run Content Watcher:

 ### Clone the Repository

-1. Clone the Content Publisher repository to your local machine:
+1. Clone the Content Watcher repository to your local machine:

    ```bash
    git clone https://github.com/amplicalabls/content-watcher-service.git